 Androgenetic Hair Loss Treatment Options

 A variety of treatments are available to manage androgenetic alopecia hair loss.
-The best treatment(s) depends on the cause and severity of your hair loss as well as factors like sex, age and health.
-The best known treatments for androgenetic hair loss include:
+The best treatment depends on the cause and severity of your hair loss, as well as your sex, age and health.
+The best known treatments for androgenetic hair loss in men and women include:

-- Spironolactone: This also inhibits androgens which then reduces hair loss and promotes growth.
-As Spironolactone can have feminising side effects in men, it is usually mainly used in women.
+- Spironolactone: this also inhibits androgens, which then reduces hair loss and promotes growth.
+As spironolactone can have feminising side effects in men, it is usually mainly used in women.

-- Rosemary Oil: There is some evidence that Rosemary oil can help with hair regrowth and may even have similar effects to low strength Minoxidil.
+- Rosemary oil: there is some evidence that rosemary oil can help with hair regrowth and may even have similar effects to low strength minoxidil.

 Health & Lifestyle